 Primary school, or Grundschule, starts around the age of six, though this can vary by a few months either way.
 On a child’s first day at primary school, it is common to give them a Schultüte (bag of sweets) to mark the importance of the day.

 Depending on children’s ages, they will study for between 20 and 30 hours each week at primary school.
 Schooling usually takes four years, and after this teachers will recommend to parents which secondary school they believe is most suitable.
 In coming to their conclusion, teachers will take into account how well the child has done academically, as well as their other interests and abilities.
 Children with learning difficulties may be recommended for a Sonderschule (special school).

 After finishing primary school, children usually progress to secondary edcuation in one of three kinds of school:

-* Gymnasium (up to Year 12 or 13) – these schools are intended for students who plan on entering higher education; the Abitur qualification they offer is required in order to enrol at a university.
+These schools are intended for students who plan on entering higher education; the Abitur qualification they offer is required in order to enroll at a university.
 Gymnasium education is academically rigorous, and students can expect considerable amounts of homework on top of their 32 to 40 hours of timetabled lessons each week.